-First, all builders with a vehicle displaying at the 2018 SEMA Show may enter the competition at >www.semashow.com/botb before the deadline on September 1, 2018.
-Photos can be uploaded directly onto the online applications, which judges will use to select the finalists after vehicles are confirmed to be onsite at the 2018 SEMA Show in Las Vegas, NV.s
+First, all builders with a vehicle displaying at the 2019 SEMA Show may enter the competition at >www.semashow.com/botb before the deadline on August 30, 2019.
+Photos can be uploaded directly onto the online applications, which judges will use to select the finalists after vehicles are confirmed to be onsite at the 2019 SEMA Show in Las Vegas, NV.

 Submitting an application for the SEMA Battle of the Builders® competition does not guarantee space for a vehicle to be on display at the SEMA Show in Las Vegas, NV.
 All vehicles at the SEMA Show must be sponsored by an exhibiting manufacturer.
 Exhibitors may choose to display vehicles in their booths, or they may purchase a feature vehicle spot.
 However, the spot may only be reserved by an exhibitor.